MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/upstream-sources.md

 ## Benefits of upstream sources

 Upstream sources enable you to manage all of your product's dependencies in a single feed.
-We recommend publishing all of the packages for a given product to that product's feed, and managing that product's dependencies from remote feeds in the same feed, via upstream sources.
+We recommend publishing all of the packages for a given product to that product's feed, and managing its dependencies from remote feeds in the same feed, via upstream sources.
 This setup has a few benefits:

 - **Simplicity:** your NuGet.config, .npmrc, or settings.xml contains exactly one feed (your feed).
 - **Determinism:** your feed resolves package requests in order, so rebuilding the same codebase at the same commit or changeset uses the same set of packages.